-How do you show love day-in and day-out to your child?
+So how do you show love day in, day out to your child?
 How can you strengthen your parent-child bond amid the frenzy of daily life?

-Answering those questions are at the core of Triple P (Positive Parenting Program offered by Parent-Child Center, Center for Family Services of Palm Beach County and BRIDGES.
-It's a free program designed to help cement your connection with your child.
+Those answers are at the core of the Positive Parenting Program offered by Community Partners of South Florida, Center for Family Services of Palm Beach County and BRIDGES.
+It's a free program known as Triple P designed to help cement your connection with your child.
 Triple P, funded locally by Children’s Services Council of Palm Beach County, offers common-sense parenting strategies to create a more peaceful home.

-Here are some quick tips to build on your loving relationship with your child, from Dorothy Llamosas, a Triple P therapist:
+Here are some quick tips to build on your loving relationship with your child, from Dorothy Llamosas, a Triple P senior therapist for Community Partners:

 - Be consistent.
-Sounds easy, but this can be one of the toughest things for parents to do.
-Be consistent with discipline so your child knows what is expected.
-You need to give your child clear, logical consequences for actions you don’t approve of ahead of time.
+Sounds easy, but this can be one of the toughest things to do.
+Be consistent with discipline so your child knows what you expect.
+Give your child clear, logical consequences ahead of time for actions you don’t condone.

 - Keep a routine.
 A household at night can be chaotic with homework, dinner and getting ready for bed.
 That’s why it’s important to maintain a schedule.
-Have a child who hates bath time?
-Insist the bath comes before letting your child watch a favorite television show.
+Does your child hate bath time?
+Then insist the bath comes before a favorite television show.

 - Emphasize the positive.
-When your child is behaving or doing something right, provide positive reinforcement.
+When your child behaves or does something right, provide positive reinforcement.
 It doesn’t even have to be verbal — maybe a quick hug, a warm smile or even a wink.

 - Let them contribute.
-Simple chores can help children feel like they’re an important part of their household.
-Have your child pick out what they want for dinner and let them get involved in preparing the food, such as kneading dough or pouring ingredients.
+Simple chores can help children feel like they’re an important part of the household.
+Ask your child to pick what they want for dinner and involve them in preparing the food, such as kneading dough or pouring ingredients.